 The String of Coins prefers low to moderate humidity as its natural habitat is dry and hot.
 Do not place your plant in warm damp rooms or near humidifiers.
-An average home with a humidity of around 40% to 50% is ideal.
+An average home with around 40% to 50% humidity is ideal.
 If your region is very humid, you could consider installing a dehumidifier.

 The String of Coins does best in conditions of low to average humidity.
 This plant detests being in a room that’s damp or very humid.

-An average home with a humidity of 40% to 50% will be suitable for your plant.
+An average home with 40% to 50% humidity will suit your plant.

-If you live in a very humid region, you could consider installing a dehumidifier to dry out the air.
-Open windows when possible so that your String of Coins plant receives adequate airflow.
+If you live in a humid region, you could consider installing a dehumidifier to dry the air.
+Open windows when possible so your String of Coins plant receives adequate airflow.

-Many indoor gardeners run humidifiers for increasing the air moisture for tropical plants.
-Make sure that your String of Coins does not live in this environment – it will not be happy.
+Many indoor gardeners run humidifiers to increase the air moisture for tropical plants.
+Ensure that your String of Coins does not live in this environment – it will not be happy.

 These plants do not require fertilizer.
-If you enjoy fertilizing your plants, you can give them a boost once during the summer months.
+If you enjoy fertilizing your plants, you can boost them once during summer.

 Water-soluble fertilizers give your plants an instant boost of nutrients.
 Pour the fertilizer onto the soil, taking care not to splash the plant.